index-js/env.sh/README.md

 require('env.sh').config()
 ```

 Create a `.env` file in the root directory of your project.
-Add
-environment-specific variables on new lines in the form of `KEY=VALUE`.
 For example:

 ```dosini